cyberark/conjur/design/authenticators/authn_gce/authn_gce_solution_design.md

     stage('Authenticators') {
       steps { sh 'ci/test cucumber_authenticators' }
     }
-    stage('GCP Authenticator') {
+    stage('GCE Authenticator') {
-      steps { sh 'summon ci/test cucumber_gcp_authenticator' }
+      steps { sh 'summon ci/test cucumber_gce_authenticator' }
     }
     ...
   }
 }
 ```
-For the "dev/start" script we can verify that if the "--authn-gcp" flag was added then the required variables were
+For the "dev/start" script we can verify that if the "--authn-gce" flag was added then the required variables were
-retrieved, and raise an "GCP tests must run with summon" message.
+retrieved, and raise an "GCE tests must run with summon" message.

-Please note that we will need to add a new flag to the "ci/test" script - "cucumber_gcp_authenticator" as it will
+Please note that we will need to add a new flag to the "ci/test" script - "cucumber_gce_authenticator" as it will
 need summon.

 ### GCE for Tests